fmarino-ipzs/eid-it-wallet-docs/docs/en/proximity-flow.rst

 .. note::

-   See :ref:`mdoc-CBOR Credential Format` for the meaning of CBOR type acronyms.
+   See :ref:`pid-eaa-data-model:mdoc-CBOR Credential Format` for the meaning of CBOR type acronyms.